Chart Color Schemes

 Budgewoi - Buff Point - Halekulani is considerably less culturally diverse than average when assessed alongside AreaSearch's national rankings for language and cultural background related metrics

-Budgewoi - Buff Point - Halekulani had below average cultural diversity, with 88.9% of its population born in Australia, 91.1% being citizens, and 97.1% speaking English only at home.
-The predominant religion was Christianity, comprising 57.8% of the population in Budgewoi - Buff Point - Halekulani, compared to 56.2% across Greater Sydney.
-The top three ancestry groups were English (32.9%), Australian (30.3%), and Irish (8.8%).
+Budgewoi-Buff Point-Halekulani's cultural diversity was found to be below average, with 88.9% of its population born in Australia, 91.1% being citizens, and 97.1% speaking English only at home.
+Christianity is the predominant religion in Budgewoi-Buff Point-Halekulani, comprising 57.8% of people, compared to 56.2% across Greater Sydney.
+The top three ancestry groups are English (32.9%), Australian (30.3%), and Irish (8.8%).

 Frequently Asked Questions - Diversity